THEWHITEBOY503/ConnerBot/CONTRIBUTING.md

 Make a new branch of ConnerBot and make great changes, then start a pull request!

 ## Report issues
 Something wrong?
 Tell us!
-Add an issue on the GitHub!
+Open an issue on the GitHub!